 - 16.8% Asia (Tokyo 6%, Seoul 3.7%, Beijing 3.5%)

 - 12.8.% Europe (Amsterdam 3.3%, Frankfurt 2.7%, London 2.4%)

 Sea-Tac Airport was developed as a direct response to the World War II Pearl Harbor attack in 1941 when military needs limited civilian access to existing airports.
 The federal Civilian Aviation Authority sought a local government to develop new regional airport.
 The Port of Seattle accepted the challenge and selected Bow Lake in southwest King County for the new airfield.
 Runway construction was completed in 1944, civilian operation began in 1946, and a modern terminal building was dedicated on July 9, 1949.
 Read more

-- In 2012, a five-story, 2.1 million-square-foot Consolidated Rental Car Facility opened to support all rental car operations in one convenient location.
-It is the largest rental car facility with a green building LEED® Silver certification.
-The project creates over 3,000 construction-related jobs.
+- In 2012, a Consolidated Rental Car Facility opened to support all rental car operations in one convenient location.
+The fi ve story, 2.1 million square foot structure is the largest rental car facility with a green building LEED ® silver certification.

 - Sea-Tac is the leading airport conducting avian radar research to prevent aircraft bird strikes.
 In 2007, the FAA and the University of Illinois began demonstration research on the airfield.